Should You Accept a Job You Don't Really Want?

 …The Good Outweighs the Bad

-There are a lot of situations in which it might be totally worth it to put up with a few not-so-great things in order to build your resume and pick up a paycheck.
+There are a lot of situations in which it might be worth it to put up with a few not-so-great things to build your resume and pick up a paycheck.

 …The Job Will Set You Up for Bigger and Better Things